AndHope/Basileia-Romaion/patch-notes.md

 - If both Aegypt and Basileia Romaion are AI Aegypt will choose to peacefully become a protectorate.
 Aegypt Player can also take the decision to avoid war.

 ## Localization changes
+- renamed Shiberia to Seihokudō

 ## Law Changes

 ## misc
 - turned dynamic naming off by default because it messes with the mods custom names
+- new modifier types tea and dye mult
 - New logo for Medici bank
 - resized voc logo a tad
 - removed unused logos